Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/filtering-paths.md

 Although the query has a defined a minimum of 1, it only returns results of depth 2.
 This is because, for all results in depth 1, the second edge does not exist and cannot fulfill the condition.
 :::

-## Filter on the entire path
+## Filtering the Entire Path

-With the help of array comparison operators filters can also be defined on the entire path, like ALL edges should have theTruth == true:
+Using array comparison operators, filters can also be defined for the entire path.
+For example, requiring that `ALL` edges have `theTruth == true`:

 ```sql
     FOR v, e, p IN 1..5 OUTBOUND 'circles/A' GRAPH 'traversalGraph'